jakobzhao/geog4572/lectures/lec09/part01/readme.md

    .text(function(d) { return d; });
 ```

 Finally, we want to display our data values as text on each bar.
-Width is defined as (data value * scalefactor) Text elements do not support padding or margin.
-For this reason, we need to give it a "dy" offset.
+Width is defined as (`data value * scalefactor`) Text elements do not support padding or margin.
+For this reason, we need to give it a `"dy"` offset.
 This is used to align the text vertically.

-### Scales
+## 3\.
+Scales

 In our examples so far, when we wanted to draw shapes driven by our data values, we added a scaling factor to our data values.
 This was to ensure that our shapes are visible on the screen.
 Data values may not always correspond to pixel values on the screen.
 Some data values may be too large while others too small, to be used directly with pixel values.